magento/devdocs/src/cloud/docker/docker-development-testing-docker.md

 ---
 group: cloud-guide
-title: ECE-Tools testing
+title: Magento Cloud Docker testing
 functional_areas:
   - Cloud
   - Docker
   - Configuration
 ---

-You can use the `magento-cloud-docker` package to run functional tests in the Docker environment, which is helpful when testing code intended for `{{site.data.var.ct}}` contribution.
-Functional tests are in the `src/Test/Functional/Acceptance` folder of the [ece-tools repository].
+You can use the `magento-cloud-docker` package to run functional tests in the Docker environment, which is helpful when testing code intended for `magento-cloud-docker` contribution.
+Functional tests are in the `src/Test/Functional/Acceptance` folder of the [magento-cloud-docker repository].

 For testing the Magento application, see the [Magento Functional Testing Framework (MFTF)][mftf] guide.